Internet of Things (IoT) Meaning

 Many IoT devices use user information to individualize the experiences they provide.
 Hacking into an IoT device can gain a malicious actor access to a treasure trove of personal data.

 FortiNAC provides visibility and control of IoT devices.
-With FortiNAC, an organization can attain:
+Fortinet's IoT Solutions help an organization to attain:

 - Network visibility or seeing each device and its user as they interact with the network